Introduction and course overview

 Aim of the course

-In this course we will address how can we use data typically collected in an outbreak to answer questions like
+In this course we will address how can we use data typically collected in an outbreak, or in routine surveillance, to answer questions like

-To answer these questions, we need to understand the epidemiological processes that create the kinds of data that we typically have available for outbreak analysis.
+To answer these questions, we need to understand the epidemiological processes that create the kinds of data that we typically have available for outbreak analysis and infectious disease surveillance.

 There are particular challenges when trying to do these analyses in real time (i.e. whilst transmission and data collection is ongoing) rather than retrospectively, which we will address in turn.

-In this course, we first focus on making sense of the delays and biases in the data we are able to access in real time during an outbreak.
+In this course, we first focus on making sense of the delays and biases in the data we are able to access in real time as part of infectious disease surveillance.
 We’ll combine this with the process of infectious disease transmission, with the reproduction number as a key component.
 With that, we can start to interpret the present (nowcasting) and predict the future (forecasting).

 Why this course?

-• These are common questions in outbreak response
+- These are common questions in outbreak response and disease surveillance

 Approach